Angmar2722/Angmar2722.github.io/CryptoNotes/LatticeNotes/latticeNotes.md

 <br/>

-If the process of **Gaussian elimination** is operated on a matrix's row, the matrix is said to be in **row echelon form**.
+If the process of **Gaussian elimination** is operated on an augmented matrix's row, the matrix is said to be in **row echelon form**.
 This occurs when :

 - All rows consisting of only zeroes are at the bottom
 - The leading coefficient of a nonzero row (the first nonzero entry in the row) is always strictly to the right of the leading coefficient above it.